 Matsushima

 During his tour of Tohoku, famed poet Matsuo Basho claimed Matsushima was one of the most beautiful places in Japan.
-I find myself inclined to agree; there simply isn’t a view quite like this anywhere else in the country!
-From the shore you are met by hundreds of little islands, each carefully shaped by the pounding waves and bracing sea-breezes of the bay.
+I find myself inclined to agree.
+There simply isn’t a view quite like this anywhere else in the country!
+The bay is dotted with hundreds of little islands, each carefully shaped by the pounding waves and bracing sea-breezes.

 However, Matsushima is more than simply a beautiful bay filled with stunning rock formations.
-The mainland town is also home to centuries of Buddhist culture, samurai history, and incredible seafood, making it a day trip from Sendai you won’t want to miss.
+The mainland town is also home to centuries of Buddhist culture, samurai history, and incredible seafood.
+This is a day trip from Sendai you won’t want to miss.

 Buddhist Culture/ Samurai History